amvdevlab/devon/DOCUMENTATION.md

 I am dividing the fields to be included in the UI to the following:

-1. Port Number
+- Port Number
-2. Protocol (TCP or UDP)
+- Protocol (TCP or UDP)
-3. PID
+- PID
-4. ProcessName / Command (node, python, postgres)
+- ProcessName / Command (node, python, postgres)
-5. Status
+- Status
-6. PATH
+- PATH
-7. Address
+- Address

 ###### Processes

 The same division for Processes.

-1. PID
+- PID
-2. Name / Command (human recognition)
+- Name / Command (human recognition)
-3. CPU Percentage
+- CPU Percentage
-4. memoryMB or memoryPercent
+- memoryMB or memoryPercent
-5. Uptime
+- Uptime
-6. parentPID
+- parentPID
-7. PATH
+- PATH

+### Architecture

+The refresh feature runs as such:

+1. Frontend (Refresh button)
+2. API
+3. scanner.ts
+4. ports.ts + processes.ts
+5. combinator.ts
+6. Results.JSON
+7. Frontend renders updated UI

+This ensures security, isolation, maintainability, deployment consistency, and professional boundaries are met.